011abdullah/Mine-demo/README.md

 # Mine-demo
-This iis my first repository.
+This is my first repository.

+Hello to every-one